Omar-Maher-Ahmed/E-commerce/README.md

 # 🛒 E-Commerce API

-مشروع متجر إلكتروني باستخدام Node.js + Express + MongoDB، تم تصميمه بطريقة موديولية قابلة للتوسّع، بهدف التعلم والتطبيق العملي الكامل على RESTful API.
+An e-commerce project using Node.js + Express + MongoDB, designed in a modular, scalable way, with the goal of learning and fully implementing the RESTful API.

 ---